agporto/BioEncoder/help/01-installation.md

 # Installation

-This example uses [mamba](https://github.com/conda-forge/miniforge), but conda will just work fine.
+This example uses [mamba](https://github.com/conda-forge/miniforge), but conda will work just fine.

+Steps 2 and 3 give you more fine control over which CUDA and matching pytorch version to use.

 1\.
 Create a clean virtual environment
 ```